elasticio/api-docs/source/includes/_contracts.md

 attributes.name | yes      | Name of the Contract
 attributes.flow_stats_enabled_default | no | Boolean `true`/`false`.
 Read more: [Flow Stats Toggle](#flow-stats-toggle) |
-attributes.available_roles[] | no      | The subset of Tenants roles the particular Contract belongs to
+attributes.available_roles[] | no      | The subset of Tenants roles the particular Contract belongs to attributes.support_user_id   | no      | An ID of user from platform support team

 ### Returns